mikkushujuuchu/Skymu/README.md

 <img width="323" height="142" alt="image" src="https://github.com/user-attachments/assets/13bf677b-70be-46e7-bdc6-4138d19c6272" />

-If you want to change the internal name (recommended to avoid conflicts with your existing Skymu installation!) or version, go to Skymu -> App.xaml.cs in the Solution Explorer pane, click to open the file, and then edit these values.
+If you want to change the internal name (recommended to avoid conflicts with your existing Skymu installation!) or version, go to `Skymu/Skymu/App.xaml.cs` in the Solution Explorer pane, click to open the file, and then edit these values.
 Note that changing this will make the updater stop working.

 <img width="555" height="335" alt="image" src="https://github.com/user-attachments/assets/af6029f8-20c7-40c3-bada-0b2bf98ee1e7" />